Ice cap climate: Life

 There is very little surface life in ice cap climates.
-Vegetation cannot grow on ice, and is non-existent except in the warmer fringes that occasionally peak above freezing, even then it is confined to mosses and lichen.
-However, the fringes of ice caps do have significant animal life.
+Vegetation cannot grow on ice, and is non-existent except in the warmer fringes that occasionally peak above freezing; even then, it is confined to mosses and lichen.
+However, the fringes of ice caps do have significant animal and plant life.
 Most of this life feeds on life in the surrounding oceans.
 Well known examples are polar bears in the northern region and penguins in Antarctica.
+Vegetation and soils are removed from valley floors by ice caps, and research has found a "positive feedback between permafrost degradation and vegetation encroachment".